oliver-butterley/ma2-2024/pages/part2.md

 :::

-::: info Example (Polar coordinates)
+::: info Example (polar coordinates)
 Here we consider _polar coordinates_ and calculate the Jacobian of this transformation.
 We can write the change of coordinates